 The mammalian cochlea is the sensory organ capable of perceiving sound over a range of pressure, and discriminating both infrasonic and ultrasonic frequencies in different species.
 The organ of Corti is located in the cochlea of the inner ear and is responsible for the detection of sound.
 This organ harbours the auditory sensory epithelium, which, in humans, contains approximately 16,000 hair cells that are patterned into three rows of outer hair cells (OHCs) and one row of inner hair cells (IHCs)[1, 2].
-The cell bodies of hair cells form specialized adhesive contacts with supporting cells that adhere at their basolateral surfaces to the basilar membrane, an extracellular matrix assembly with a different molecular composition from the tectorial membrane [3, 4].

-of the middle ear, to the oval window at the base of the fluid-filled cochlea.
+The cell bodies of hair cells form specialized adhesive contacts with supporting cells that adhere at their basolateral surfaces to the basilar membrane, an extracellular matrix assembly with a different molecular composition from the tectorial membrane [3, 4]. ear travel through the ear canal to the tympanic membrane.
+Then, the sound energy is transferred, via the bony ossicles of the middle ear, to the oval window at the base of the fluidfilled cochlea.
 The motions of the oval window are converted into fluid pressure waves that induce vibrations in the basilar membrane.
 Then, the vibrations are transferred onto the hair cells, leading to the deflection of the hair cell stereocilia [5].
 This deflection causes the opening of transduction channels leading to hair cell depolarization and to the release of neurotransmitters onto neurons, which form synapses with hair cells.
 The electrical signals are propagated through the nervous system and processed in the brainstem and auditory cortex [6, 7].